-NOW, THEREFORE, BE IT RESOLVED that CLUB 20:
+NOW, THEREFORE, BE IT RESOLVED that Club 20:

-- Urges the General Assembly to create a dedicated funding source for the Colorado Tourism Office at a level that provides resources to continue an effective and competitive network of welcome centers, the Colorado.com website, the Colorado Official State Vacation Guide, a public relations and social media program, a Marketing Matching Grants program and
+- Urges the General Assembly to continue a dedicated funding source for the Colorado Tourism Office at a level that provides resources to continue an effective and competitive network of welcome centers, the Colorado.com website, the Colorado Official State Vacation Guide, a public relations and social media program, a Marketing Matching Grants program and

-- Urges the Office of the Governor fully-support an effective national and international marketing effort as is currently implemented by the Colorado Tourism Office, and
+- Urges the Office of the Governor to fully-support an effective national and international marketing effort as is currently implemented by the Colorado Tourism Office, and

 (Combined with TO-06-1)